Praxen

 ./reports/.

-Praxen reads the evidence, evaluates it against the RAISE framework and the Worker Remit, and writes three files to ./reports/:
+Praxen reads the evidence, evaluates it against the RAISE Framework and the Worker Remit, and writes three files to ./reports/:

 File Purpose